gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_library_routines.rst

 ``Ada.Locales`` *(A.19)*
   This package provides declarations providing information (Language and Country) about the current locale.
+This package is currently not implemented other than by providing stubs which will always return Language_Unknown/Country_Unknown.

 ``Ada.Numerics``